nrkno/nrkno-sanity-libs/docs/nrkno-sanity-principles.md

     name: quizType,
     title: 'Quiz',
     icon: QuizIcon,
-    options: {
     // places under a Quiz document list in a Quiz-directory (eg. Quiz/Quiz in the structure)
     customStructure: {
       type: 'document-list',
       group: 'quiz',
+      enabledEnvironments: ['feature', 'stage'],
+      enabledForRoles: ['developer'],
     },
+    options: {
-        // configures slit pane preview for the doucment type in structure
+        // configures slit pane preview for the doucment type in structure.
+Builds on top of customStructure.views functionality
         livePreviewComponent: QuizPreview,

         // this will add a language feield to the schema before passing it to create-schema